 However, the cable management isn't all that bad if you take your time and work smart.
 It comes with 1x 120mm fan and will support 2 more.
 Liquid cooling radiators will have trouble fitting in the H15, but it's not impossible to do.
 If you want a different case, check out the best mATX cases.

-The i3 8100 is a locked processor and does not support overclocking, so its stock CPU cooler will be good enough.
+The R5 2600 is an unlocked processor and does support overclocking.
+However, its stock CPU cooler will be good enough for light overclocking.
 However, if you want even more cooling potential then check out the best CPU coolers for 2019!